-HUM 200 The Art of Being Human

-An interdisciplinary course that incorporates aspects of Western European, Far Eastern and Third World art, music, philosophy, religion, drama, and literature.
+HUM 200The Art of Being Human3 cr. hrs.An interdisciplinary course that incorporates aspects of Western European, Far Eastern and Third World art, music, philosophy, religion, drama, and literature.
 The humanities are treated as a process leading to the enrichment of human experience.
 IAI: HF 901

-HUM 295 Advanced Special Topics in Humanities variable 1-4 cr. hrs.
-Prerequisite: Consent of department
+HUM 295Advanced Special Topics in Humanities\\\variable 1-4 cr. hrs.Prerequisite: Consent of department